Practical Climate Action Training for People, Communities, and the Nonprofits

 • community engagement

-Learn more about the different activities in the syllabus below.
+Learn more about the course activities in the syllabus below.

-In this hands-on workshop, you will complete a ready-to-use climate plan:
+In this hands-on workshop, you will complete a ready-to-use climate action plan:

-A plan tailored to your community members and small town needs.
+A plan tailored to your community and small town needs.

 Workshop Details